-The enhancement and management of professional skills is a distinctive and characterising element for Saipem and constitutes a competitive advantage in over the course of a working life - a specific process was developed.
+The enhancement and management of professional skills is a distinctive and characterising element for Saipem and constitutes a competitive advantage in its reference market.
+Consistently with the HR strategy aimed at safeguarding and enhancing the distinctive skills - which focuses on the Saipem resource intended as the bearer of a set of critical business skills and extended experiences gained over the course of a working life - a specific process was developed.
 Such process is the Strategic Workforce Planning, to support and integrate the consolidated HR Planning process, focused on the professional roles which are identified as "core" by the divisions and closely linked to the scenario forecasts developed as part of the Saipem Strategic Plan.
 The output of the model is used to monitor the effective need for human resources in these roles and measure the level of coverage in relation to the company skills required to manage the challenges laid down in the Plan and therefore decide on, and better plan, the most suitable actions to be undertaken for recruitment in the market and the development and training of internal resources.
 The adoption of a new skills planning model, which begins with an analysis of the qualitative and quantitative aspects associated with the resources with regards to the specific requests of the business, will allow a more effective capacity for planning and controlling the development of human capital and its distinctive professional skills.